-As a startup, there are many factors to consider when looking to increase the odds of securing investor funding, especially in a bad economy.
+As a startup, there are many factors to consider when looking to increase the odds of securing investor funding.
+This is especially true in a changing economy.
 To be successful, it’s always helpful to look at historical investment trends, along with examining the current state of the economy (which is now being impacted by COVID-19).
+It’s important to watch for unique trends based on the state of the current period.
+With COVID-19, there are trends that mirror other recessionary times.
+However, it is far from typical compared to other economical down cycles.

 This post reviews what every entrepreneur needs to know about seeking investor funding during a down economy, recession, or depression.